Denture cleaner

 A denture cleaner (also termed denture cleanser) is used to clean dentures when they are out of the mouth.
-The main use is to control the growth of microorganisms on the dentures, especially Candida albicans, thereby preventing denture-related stomatitis.
-When dentures are worn in the mouth, a biofilm develops which may be similar to dental plaque.
-It may become hardened and mineralized as dental calculus.
-Denture cleansers are also used to remove stains and other debris that may be caused by diet, tobacco use, drinking coffee, drinking tea, etc.
+The primary purpose is to control the growth of microorganisms on dentures, especially the fungal species Candida albicans, thereby preventing denture-related stomatitis (also known as denture sore mouth or chronic atrophic candidiasis).
+When dentures are worn in the mouth, a biofilm develops which may be similar to dental plaque, composed of bacteria, fungi, and other microorganisms embedded in a polysaccharide matrix.
+Over time, this biofilm may become hardened and mineralized as dental calculus (tarite), which is more difficult to remove and can harbour pathogenic microorganisms.
+Denture cleansers are also used to remove stains and other debris that may be caused by diet, tobacco use, or consuming coffee, tea, red wine or other pigmented foods and beverages.